CC-BY-SA, Edzer Pebesma 2015.

 ## [2,] 2 4

-or in data.frame
+or in data.frames

 d = data.frame(a, b = c("blue", "brown", "brown"), c = c(65, 77, 69.6))